TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 # Admin Control

-As the Admin of Greek Ambrosia Recipe's a area of Admin control was required .
+As the Admin of Greek Ambrosia Recipe's an area of Admin control was required .
 Using Django's already set up system of Admin control a section was created for the Admin to login and be able to Approve Recipe's and Comments in order for the Admin to have Control over the App Content.

 ## Admin Control Panel